Generally speaking, one can break down the life-cycle of a Network into three parts:

 There are a lot more plugins available for Nagios when compared with Zabbix.
 Some of these plugins are needed to do the things that Zabbix already does out of the box (e.g. graphs).
 However, the fact remains that that many plugins make Nagios highly customizable.

 The truth is that depending on what you want to achieve, the size of your network, your skill level and how much effort you are willing to put into your network monitoring, neither of these solutions may be ideal for you.
 For example, PRTG Network Monitor is easy to use, free to monitor up to 100 sensors, offers graphs, good web interface and lots more!
-Solarwinds also has very good tools for network monitoring and bandwidth analysis as well (you can see our Full Review on Solarwinds NPM here).
+Solarwinds also has very good tools for network monitoring and bandwidth analysis as well (you can see our Full Review on Solarwinds NPM here) as well as our nagios vs solarwinds comparison.

 However, if I had to choose between Nagios and Zabbix, I will probably go for Zabbix for two major reasons.
 Firstly, out of the box, Zabbix is easier to implement because it can be managed via the web interface, comes with nice templates to get started with and provides graphs!